25+ Surprising Snapchat Statistics

 There was a time when people thought social media and digital technologies had nowhere further to go.
 Then, Snapchat came along and demonstrated new ways to share videos and photos.
-And while many thought its days were numbered, Snapchat has proved a tough nut to crack.
+And while many thought its days were numbered, the platform proved to be a tough nut to crack.
 The latest Snapchat statistics show that the messaging app not only still holds its own against Facebook, Instagram, and WhatsApp, but that it also continues to improve, boosting its popularity and growing its market share.

 Snapchat Statistics (Editor’s Picks)